shadyadel90/iCartShop/README.md

 ## Description

-The project is built using Swift and follows a clean architecture pattern.
-It leverages API integration, Table View, Cache Data and includes UI tests.
+The project is built using Swift , uikit and follows a clean architecture pattern.
+It leverages API integration, Table View, Cache Data.

 Discover Appetizer, the ultimate iOS UIKit app for food enthusiasts!, explore a world of mouthwatering appetizers.